apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 way, the Stable REST API is recommended.

-Using the Public Interface for DAG Authors
+Using the Public Interface for Dag Authors
 ==========================================

 DAGs
 ----

-The DAG is Airflow's core entity that represents a recurring workflow.
-You can create a DAG by instantiating the :class:`~airflow.models.dag.DAG` class in your DAG file.
+The Dag is Airflow's core entity that represents a recurring workflow.
+You can create a Dag by instantiating the :class:`~airflow.models.dag.DAG` class in your Dag file.
 You can also instantiate them via :class:`~airflow.models.dagbag.DagBag` class that reads DAGs from a file or a folder.
 DAGs can also have parameters specified via :class:`~airflow.models.param.Param` class.